-Bullo River Station is more than a hotel – it’s an experience (and an unabashedly hot and dusty one at that).
-At this hospitable working cattle station, you’ll discover Australia’s iconic pioneering spirit.
-Occupying a handsome half-a-million sprawl of rugged rural territory, Bullo River Station works closely with the Australian Wildlife Conservancy.
-Unleash your inner bushman or bushwoman by helping out with cattle mustering and feeding calves, roaming the grounds in a 4WD or going croc-spotting by the river.
+Bullo River Station isn’t a hotel, it’s an experience – and a gloriously hot and dusty one at that.
+Discover Australia’s pioneer spirit at this hospitable working cattle station, which occupies half a million acres and works closely with the Australian Wildlife Conservancy.
+Unleash your inner bushman or bushwoman by helping out with cattle mustering and feeding calves, roaming the grounds in a 4WD or croc-spotting by the river.
 After all that, you’ll definitely deserve a dip in the pool, a drink in the lodge and a gourmet meal.

 Get this when you book through us: